Special-K-s-Flightsim-Bots/DCSServerBot/plugins/competitive/README.md

 ### The Match is on!
 As soon as a player is part of a match, they are bound to it until the bitter end.
 If you re-slot, disconnect or crash, you will be counted dead and be a loss for your team.
 People that got killed can change to the next match though.
 But they are not allowed to join the same match again.
-If you try so, you get booted back to spectators!
+If you try so, you get booted back to spectators.
+If a RIO/WSO leaves, the pilot can still finish the match.
+If the pilot of a multi-crew airplane leaves, both players are lost for that team.

+Team-kills are **not** punished against the killer, as this would double-punish the remaining team members.
+This plugin will automatically disable the bots [Punishment](../punishment/README.md) system during a match!

 ### The Match is over
 ... when all players of one side are dead, simple as that.
 The winning team will get points, the losing team will lose